Pocket Git Guide

 --set-upstream) is the option which will set up the tracking relationship between your current local branch and the remote branch.
 You only need to do it once per local branch.

-A very specific case of pushing is to remove a branch from the remote, as the removing of local branch doesn´t remove the branch on the remote.
+A particular case of pushing is to remove a branch from the remote, as the removing of the local branch doesn´t remove the branch on the remote.
 The command goes

 git push origin --delete <remote-branch-name>.